 This MIT Sloan online program is delivered in collaboration with GetSmarter.
 Learn from industry thought leaders as you learn to lead breakthrough innovation in your organization in this online short course from the MIT Sloan School of Management.

-The design of this online program is guided by MIT Sloan faculty who will share their experience and in-depth subject knowledge with you throughout the course.
+The design of this online program is guided by MIT Sloan faculty, as well as industry experts, who will share their experience and in-depth knowledge with you throughout the course.

 William Porter Professor of Entrepreneurship, MIT